coredns/deployment/kubernetes/README.md

 # Kubernetes

 CoreDNS can run in place of the standard Kube-DNS in Kubernetes.
-Using the *kubernetes* middleware, CoreDNS will read zone data from a Kubernetes cluster.
+Using the *kubernetes* plugin, CoreDNS will read zone data from a Kubernetes cluster.
 It implements the spec defined for Kubernetes DNS-Based service discovery:

    https://github.com/kubernetes/dns/blob/master/docs/specification.md

 ## deploy.sh and coredns.yaml.sed